 There is a great horror movie called Night Of The Demon, it's a British horror movie and it was made in 1957 and i never tire of watching it, i believe Sam Raimi was influenced by that film when he wrote the script for Drag Me To Hell.
 I would be surprised if that was not the case.

 I think this is the sort of film which studio's look upon as being worthy of sequels, it did reasonable worldwide box office business, i just hope if they do a sequel they maintain a high standard and don't go cheap on the production.
 This film entertained me a lot.

-You might also like our blu ray review of My Bloody Valentine 3D here.
+You might also like to read a blu ray review of My Bloody Valentine 3D by clicking here.